Notification on transactions on the Issuer's securities

-The company has received notifications of Invalda INVL about transactions in the Issuer's securities (all notifications are in a single file).
+The company has received notifications of persons closely related to Darius Šulnis (Lucrum Investicija, UAB and Gintaute Bagdonaviciute) about transactions in the Issuer's securities.

 The person authorized to provide additional information: